Geography of Wales: Geology

 The geology of Wales is complex and varied.
 The earliest outcropping rocks are from the Precambrian era, some 700 Mya, and are found in Anglesey, the Llŷn peninsula, southwestern Pembrokeshire and in places near the English border.
 During the Lower Palaeozoic, as seas periodically flooded the land and retreated again, thousands of metres of sedimentary and volcanic rocks accumulated in a marine basin known as the Welsh Basin.
+Rocks found in a quarry near to the village Llangynog, Carmarthenshire, in 1977 contain some of the Earth's oldest fossils which date from the Ediacaran period, 564 million years ago, when Wales was part of the micro-continent Avalonia.

 During the early and middle Ordovician period (485 to 460 Mya), volcanic activity increased.
 One large volcanic system, which was centred around what is now Snowdon, emitted an estimated 60 km3 of debris.
 Another volcano formed Rhobell Fawr near Dolgellau.
 During this period, great accumulations of sand, gravel and mud were deposited further south in Wales, and these gradually consolidated.
 Some of the volcanic ash fell in the sea and formed great banks, where unstable masses sometimes slid into deeper water, creating submarine avalanches.
 This caused great turbidity in the sea, after which the particles began to settle out according to particle size.
 The strata thus formed are called turbidites, and these are common in central Wales, being particularly obvious in the sea cliffs around Aberystwyth.

 By the beginning of the Devonian period (420 Mya) the sea was retreating from the Welsh Basin as the land was thrust up by the collision of land masses, forming a new range of mountains, the Welsh Caledonides.
 The Old Red Sandstone represents debris from their erosion.
 Elsewhere the strata were compressed and deformed, and in places, the clay minerals recrystallised, developing a grain that allowed parallel cleavage, making it easy to split the rocks into thin flat sheets of stone known as slate.
 In the early part of the Carboniferous period, reinvasion of southern and northern parts of Wales by the sea resulted in depositions of limestone, and extensive swamps in South Wales gave rise to peat deposits and the eventual formation of coal measures.
 Erosion of nearby upland areas resulted in the formation of sandstones and mudstones in the later part of the period.
 Southwestern Wales, in particular, was affected by the Variscan orogeny, a period when continental collisions further south caused complex folding and fracturing of the strata.

 During the Permian, Triassic and Jurassic (300 to 150 Mya), further episodes of desertification, subsidence and uplift occurred and Wales was alternately inundated by the sea and raised above it.
 By the Cretaceous (140 to 70 Mya), Wales was permanently above sea level and in the Pleistocene (2.5 Mya to recent), it underwent several exceptionally cold periods, the ice ages.
 The mountains we see today largely assumed their present shape during the last ice age, the Devensian glaciation.